 The need for new governance systems has never been greater: as we face a climate changed world and transition away from our destructive reliance of fossil fuels, human societies need to create new ways of working together and nurturing the wider Earth community.

 AELA works to build long term systemic change, so that human societies can shift from human centred to Earth centred governance.
-Our vision is to create human societies that live within their ecological limits, respect the rights of nature and enjoy productive, sustainable economies that nurture the health of the wider Earth community.
+Our vision is to create human societies that are connected deeply to, and love, the living world, live within their ecological limits and enjoy productive, sustainable economies that nurture the health of the wider Earth community.

-AELA carries out its work by supporting multi-disciplinary teams of professionals engaged in research, education, publications, community capacity building and creating new models of Earth friendly governance.
-Our team includes Indigenous community leaders, lawyers, economists, scientists, deep ecologists, artists and community development practitioners.
+AELA carries out its work by supporting multi-disciplinary teams of professionals engaged in research, education, publications, community capacity building and creating new models of Earth centred (life centred) governance.
+Our team includes First Nations community leaders, lawyers, economists, scientists, deep ecologists, artists, ethicists and community development practitioners.
 AELA works on a membership-participation model and is powered by committed volunteers, who work together as individuals and organisations across Australia.
 All our work is driven by our members’ interests and commitment – so become a member and get involved!

-AELA’s Board of Management is comprised of lawyers, Indigenous leaders and professionals from around Australia.
+AELA’s Board of Management is comprised of lawyers, First Nations leaders and professionals from around Australia.

 AELA is run by volunteers who are committed to the philosophy and practical implementation of Earth Jurisprudence.